MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/identity-access-management.md

 Both the cloud only and hybrid cloud models might have their own unique identity and access needs that affect which type of active directory solution to adopt.

-Workloads in the cloud only deployment model use Azure AD for Azure service fabric authentication, while the HPC hybrid cloud model uses the [Azure AD hybrid identity solution](/azure/active-directory/hybrid/choose-ad-authn) for authentication based on decisions made by the cloud team.
+Workloads in the cloud only deployment model use Azure AD for Azure service fabric authentication, while the HPC hybrid cloud model uses the [Azure AD hybrid identity solution](/azure/active-directory/hybrid/choose-ad-authn) for authentication.
 Regardless of the deployment type, Linux clients and POSIX-compliant storage solutions require legacy active directory support through Azure AD DS.

 A typical HPC setup includes a frontend for submitting jobs, a job scheduler or orchestrator, a compute cluster, and shared storage.
 The jobs can be submitted from on-premises and/or in the cloud.
 Identity and access management considerations for users and visualization devices might vary depending on the enterprise standards.